Regional unemployment rates used by the Employment Insurance program, by effective date, current month.

 Unemployment rates of 25- to 29-year-olds, by educational attainment, Canada and jurisdictions.
 This table is included in Section E: Transitions and outcomes: Labour market outcomes of the Pan Canadian Education Indicators Program (PCEIP).
 PCEIP draws from a wide variety of data sources to provide information on the school-age population, elementary, secondary and postsecondary education, transitions, and labour market outcomes.
 The program presents indicators for all of Canada, the provinces, the territories, as well as selected international comparisons and comparisons over time.
 PCEIP is an ongoing initiative of the Canadian Education Statistics Council, a partnership between Statistics Canada and the Council of Ministers of Education, Canada that provides a set of statistical measures on education systems in Canada.

-This dataset is a customization of Statistics Canada data to present information on labour force estimates by sex, age, education level and kind of school for Canada and provinces from 1996 to 2012 (8 month average).
-The labour force characteristics presented on are population, full-time employment and part-time employment, unemployment, participation rate, employment rate and unemployment rate.
+This dataset is a customization of Statistics Canada data to present information on labour force estimates by detailed age groups, sex, education, immigrant status, and country of birth in Canada and provinces from 2006 to 2013 using annual averages.
+The labour force characteristics presented on are population, full-time employment, part-time employment, unemployment, unemployment rate, participation rate and employment rate.